Electrolysis Frequently Asked Questions

-Vanity Affair Electrolysis invests in quality, state-of-the-art equipment, including the elite Apilus Platinum Pure 27 mHz epilator, to ensure that your treatment is comfortable, safe, and effective.
+Vanity Affair Electrolysis invests in quality, state-of-the-art equipment, including the elite Apilus Platinum Pure 27 mHz epilator, to ensure that your treatment is as comfortable and effective as possible.

 What does it feel like?

 During a treatment, the sensation that a client feels is that of a quick flash of heat beneath the skin.
-As your electrologist, I will consider your specific needs and design a treatment plan that is both comfortable and effective.
+As your electrologist, I will consider your specific needs and design a treatment plan that is both as comfortable as possible and effective.

 Another factor of comfort is the type of probe used.
 There are now a variety of probes to choose from: insulated, non-insulated, one-piece, two-piece, stainless steel, and gold-plated.
-I will determine the best option for your type of hair growth and skin, providing you with safe, quality treatments.
+I will determine the best option for your type of hair growth and skin, providing you with quality, efficient treatments.

 After your treatment, I perform a beneficial procedure called cataphoresis.
 Cataphoresis is a post-epilatory electrical treatment which soothes the skin, prevents infection, and accelerates the skin’s healing process.
 This is a step that some electrologists are unable or unwilling to perform, however, with my top-of-the-line epilator, cataphoresis is included as part of your treatment.